-Family and friends over the age of 12 may visit at any time, although we offer "siesta time" from 1 to 4 p.m., when mothers and babies may want to rest with minimal interruptions.
+Family and friends may visit at any time, although we offer "siesta time" from 1 to 4 p.m., when mothers and babies may want to rest with minimal interruptions.
 (During these hours, hospital staff avoids any unnecessary care to allow babies and parents to rest, heal, bond, and breastfeed.)
 We also ask friends and family to help the new family bond, which may mean coordinating visits with the baby's feeding schedule.

 Please stop at the nurses’ station to sign in and get a visitor badge before entering a room.